joedolson/my-calendar/src/readme.txt

 * Bug fix: missing space between attributes caused entire attribute string to fail `wp_kses` test.
 * Bug fix: Force variable types in a couple of function returns.
 * Bug fix: Use a persistent MySQL connection when accessing a remote DB.
+Props @joerg-p.
 * Bug fix: Add new categories to primary selector on creation.

 = 3.4.18 =